Dimbao-Reri/bitrix-form-automation-python/README.md

 ## Key Features

 - **Bulk Form Filling**: Reads a list of claims (sinistros) from an Excel file (`tabela.xlsx`) and inserts them one by one into Bitrix24.
-- **Efficiency Gain**: Reduces a 2+ hour manual task to a 10‑second automated execution.
+- **Efficiency Gain**: Reduces a 10+ hour manual task to a 1 hour automated execution.
 - **Error Reduction**: Avoids typos and inconsistent data entry that often occur with manual input.
 - **Reusable & Configurable**: The script can be easily adapted to other forms or datasets by modifying column mappings.